Two Ways to Play This Season

 Thankfully, you can try out both options, and there are prizes for the top winners in each format.

-So good luck and build out the best roster you can!
+So good luck and build out the best roster that you can!

 Join Our Gridiron Challenge Message Boards